rjharris2020/Plot.ly_Challenege/README.md

 6. Update all of the plots any time that a new sample is selected.

-Code can be viewed in the app.js file located in the StarterCode folder under js folder.
+Code can be viewed in the app.js file located in the StarterCode folder under static/js folder.